dyhes/zulip/docs/outreach/gsoc.md

   carefully thinking through and verifying changes that affect multiple configurations.

-- Fill in gaps, fix bugs, and improve the framework for Zulip's library of native integrations.
+- Fill in gaps, fix bugs, and improve the framework for Aloha's library of native integrations.
 We have about 120 native integrations, but there's more that would be valuable to add, and several extensions to the framework that would dramatically improve